Serial and parallel ports are the basic communication port of a PC system.

 There are several types of parallel ports we use today.
 Some most popular of them is discussed bellow;

-Unidirectional (4 bit) parallel ports
+1. Unidirectional parallel ports (4 bit)

 It can establish only one way communication.
 For this we didn’t get any feedback from printer.
 It’s transfer rate was 40 to 60 kbps.

-Bi-directional (8 bit) ports
+2. Bi-directional parallel ports (8 bit)

 The real communication between computer and printer can established by this port.
 It gives a transfer rate of 80 to 300 Kbps.

-Bi-directional (8 bit DMA) ports
+3. Bi-directional parallel ports (8 bit DMA)

 This port was in IBM PS/2 model 57, 90, 95 and not found in compatible PC.
 It’s transfer rate was 80 to 300 Kbps.

-Enhanced parallel port (EPP)
+4. Enhanced parallel port (EPP)

 EPP is a new specification which is called fast mode parallel port.
 It was developed by Intel, Xircom and Zenith data systems in 1991.

 EPP is specially designed for LAN adapter, Disk drives and tape drives.
 It’s transfer rate is 1 to 2 Mbps.

-Enhanced capabilities port (ECP)
+5. Enhanced capabilities parallel port (ECP)

 ECP mode use DMA channel DMA channel does not defined in EPP.
 Most PC with super I/O chip use EPP or ECP mode.
 It’s transfer rate is more than 1 to 2 Mbps.

 Replacement of serial and parallel port

 It can be the alternative to SCSI port.
 Besides better performance these ports can be connect with external devices.

-USB (Universal Serial Bus)
+What is USB port (Universal Serial Bus)?

 USB was designed to connect devices permanently with computer.
 At first, Intel used USB support in their new PC chipset ( 82430HX and VX).

 USB is an interface where 4 wires are combined together.
 It’s transfer rate is 12 Mbps and can connect 127 devices.
 USB support Plug and Play (PnP) of Intel.

-FireWire ( IEEE 1394)
+What is FireWire ( IEEE 1394)?

 Firewire (IEEE 1394) is a local serial bus.
 It’s transfer rate is 100, 200 and 400 Mbps.
 This Bus is inaugurated by FireWire and originally invented by Apple and Texas Instrument.

 It gives more performance than serial SCSI standard and Ultra-wide SCSI.
 It is not expensive and easy to connect.
 63 devices can connect with an IEEE.
-We can easily connect Disk, CD-ROM, Optical Disk, DVD ( Digital Video Disk), Digital camera, Tape Drive and other high speed peripheral by 1394.

 Ports are very common and mostly used with computers.
 We can not use a peripheral device with computer without port.

 Not only for computer but also for other device, we have to use several peripheral devices where ports have a great importance.